zeux/zeux.github.io/about.md

 ## Biography

-Arseny Kapoulkine has worked on game technology for the past decade.
-Having worked on rendering, physics simulation, language runtimes, multithreading and many other areas, he is still discovering exciting problems in game development that require low-level thinking.
-After helping ship many titles on PS3 including several FIFA games, he joined [Roblox](https://corp.roblox.com/) in 2012 and has been working on the in-house engine ever since, helping young game developers achieve their dreams.
+Arseny Kapoulkine has worked on game technology for more than 15 years.
+Having worked on rendering, physics simulation, language runtimes, multithreading and many other areas, he is still discovering exciting problems in computing that require low-level thinking.
+After helping ship many titles on PS3 including several FIFA games, he worked on the Roblox platform for 11 years, helping young game developers achieve their dreams.

 ## Contacts